EPIC Fields: Marrying 3D Geometry and Video Understanding: The benchmarks, experiments and results

 \paragraph{Video selection.}

-Neural reconstruction techniques are expensive.
-To make our benchmark accessible, we limit it to a selection of 50 videos (14.7 hours and 2.86M registered frames) from the train/val set of VISOR~\cite{Darkhalil22VISOR} which also cover 96.1\% of the VISOR-annotated frames of those videos.
+Due to the computational cost of most D-NVS algorithms, we limit the D-NVS benchmark to a subset of 50 videos (14.7 hours and 2.86M registered frames) extracted from the train/val set of VISOR~\cite{Darkhalil22VISOR} (this selection includes 96.1\% of the frames annotated in VISOR).

 \paragraph{Frame selection.}